eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">PAD_05<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If a Wallet Unit supports the [W3C Digital Credentials API] and it deletes, on the User's request, a PID or attestation previously disclosed to the Digital Credentials API framework, the Wallet Instance SHALL disclose the fact that it no longer stores this PID or attestation to the Digital Credentials API framework.
+If a Wallet Unit deletes, on the User's request, a PID or attestation previously disclosed to the Digital Credentials API framework, the Wallet Instance SHALL disclose the fact that it no longer stores this PID or attestation to the Digital Credentials API framework.

 </div>
 </div>